kaby76/Trash/src/trcover/readme.md

 ## Current version

-0.21.1 Fixes to trgen for Cpp target.
-Update run.sh in templates.
+0.21.2 Fix to trconvert for Bison.
+Add trquery.
+Fixes to trperf, trparse.